olets/zsh-abbr-v6-docs/docs/cursor-placement.md

 # Cursor placement

+## Basic usage

 zsh-abbr can change the position of your cursor.
 This unlocks "template" abbreviations.

-### Basic usage

 Toggle the cursor placement system on: